Qihoo360/evpp/docs/quick_start_win32_vs2015.md

 	$ start vsprojects/libevpp.sln
 	... # here yo can use Visual Studio 2015 to compile the whole evpp project

-Or, we can use CMake to compile the whole projects on WIDNOWS command line console (This is does not work on mingw-shell):
+Or, we can use CMake to compile the whole projects on WIDNOWS command line console (This does not work on unix shell):

 	D:\360.git\evpp>md build
 	D:\360.git\evpp>cd build